 Sharing and watching videos on Twitter is not done on such a generous scale, but might be a good fit for your movie.
 Twitter welcomes videos that are a couple of minutes in length and this might increase soon to match their increased 280 character tweet limit.
 Uploading a video is done via the Twitter app.

 If you are a big Instagram fan you are challenged to tell your story in under a minute.
 This might be perfect for a one-off quickie event, a cute kitten story or sharing a positive rescue or feral report.

 “Increasing video length to a minute took quite a bit of effort. …….
 Instagram surprised its users by increasing the 15-second limit of its videos to… 60 seconds, a full four times longer than before – engadget.com“

 What the heck do you do?
-Now you edit.
+Now you refine your story by editing.

 You know what kind of movie you decided to make.
 Now you keep your focus.
-Your movie is a simple one.
-Your aim is a simple one – so stay on course.
-Tell your story.
+Your movie an aims are simple.
+Stay on course and tell your story.

 The K.I.S.S. acronym is the only one you need to remember.
 Keep It Simple Silly.

 Bloggers Sponsored Video Tips

-For blogging movie makers.
-If you have a sponsored post it might go down perfectly wherever your social media following is strong.
-Just remember that sponsored posts must have an FTC disclosure statement clearly displayed.
-BlogPaws have a series of posts that will help.
-On IG this might be hashtags, on Facebook or Twitter #Ad or #sponsored are clear indicators.
+On Instagram this might be hashtags, on Facebook or Twitter the words #Ad or #sponsored are clear indicators.
 Whatever it is, it must be clear and unequivocal.